golemfactory/golem-docs/docs/Ncreators/javascript/examples/tasks.md

 You can execute a single task on a single provider or execute multiple tasks in parallel.
 In the second scenario you can define how providers should be initialized and how many tasks you want to run at the same time.

-In this article following examples are presented:
+In this article , the following examples are presented:

 * Running tasks in parallel (map())
 * Running tasks in parallel (forEach())